 1. Tracking Technologies: New Innovations Converging to Further Magnify Supply Chain Visibility.

-• Computer Vision AI: Many use cases for tracking assets, combating fraud, and shipment visibility.
+- Computer Vision AI: Continues to improve, offering increasingly more use cases for tracking assets, combating fraud, and shipment visibility.

-• Cloud-based Platforms: Enable easier integration for supply chain visibility.
+- Cloud-based Platforms: Enables easier integration for supply chain visibility.

 For more details on these cutting-edge tracking technologies, see my article, Logistics Tracking Technology Trends: The Best Tech For Better Visibility And Traceability.